Loading…

 VFP 489 Experiential Learning in Video and Film Production

-Students should choose a College of Technology certificate to fulfill this elective core.
-If not pursuing a College of Technology Certificate, students may choose from the following undergraduate College of Technology courses to fulfill their electives: ANI, CSC, DFM, DSN, GMD, ISM, SEC, TEC, UAV, VFP.
+Students should choose a technology certificate to fulfill this elective core.
+If not pursuing a certificate, students may choose from the following undergraduate courses to fulfill their electives: ANI, CSC, DFM, DSN, GMD, ISM, SEC, TEC, UAV, VFP.
 Selecting an elective outside of this list will require approval of the Program Chair.

 Free Elective (3 credits)